ForgeRock/iot-edge/docs/things-endpoint.md

 * [Get Access Token with Unrestricted SSO Token](#Get-Access-Token-with-Unrestricted-SSO-Token)

-## Introspect an OAuth 2.0 Access Token
+## Token Introspection

-To introspect an OAuth 2.0 Access Token for a Thing, perform an HTTP POST to the `/json/things/*` endpoint, using the `introspect_token` action.
+To [introspect](https://datatracker.ietf.org/doc/html/rfc7662) an OAuth 2.0 Access or Refresh Token, perform an HTTP POST to the `/json/things/*` endpoint, using the `introspect_token` action.

 ### Request Headers